LeHoLoHe/academy-garden/src/site/notes/characters/example character.md

 > ---
 > description
 ## 1 Notes
 There is a note now.
+New Note.
+Why broke?
 ## 2 Secrets and Clues
 °° This is a Secret and a Clue
 - So is this